BelfrySCAD/BOSL2/tutorials/Attachments.md

 You may have noticed that with position() and orient(), specifying the child anchors to position objects flush with their parent can be annoying, or sometimes even tricky.
 You can simplify this task by using the align() module.
-This module positions children at specified anchor points on the parent while picking the correct anchor points on the children so that they line up with faces on the parent object.
+This module positions children on faces of a parent and aligns to edges or corners, while picking the correct anchor points on the children so that the children line up correctly with the parent.

 In the simplest case, if you want to place a child on the RIGHT side of its parent, you need to anchor the child to its LEFT anchor: